-- 64. In 2015, public acceptance of online degrees had grown, but competition among online programs was increasing.
+64. In 2015, public acceptance of online degrees had grown, but competition among online programs was increasing.
 To attract more students and drive growth, 2U ventured into offering online doctoral degrees, and with USC, it launched an online EdD program.
 Because it was a longer program than the master's degree in Education, Defendants could charge over \$100,000 in tuition.
 2U's ability to turn a profit from an EdD program with USC depended on its ability to recruit and enroll a large number of students, which would be stymied if it had to adhere to the doctoral selectivity number that USC was submitting to US News (reflecting only PhD admissions, not in-person EdD admissions), and admit just 10% of applicants.
-2U counted on the online EdD program being much less selective than what the rankings reflected, a circumstance that cannot be reconciled with its everimproving US News ranking. - 65.
-In launching this EdD program, 2U and USC stood to gain more than ever from the misrepresentation of data to US News.
-Defendants understood that accurate reporting of selectivity data would lower USC Rossier's ranking even further once they rolled out the new EdD online program in 2015 and enrolled even more students.
-At the same time, both USC and 2U had a lot to gain.
-2U had just gone public, and the EdD programs' steep price tag would be good for shareholders.
-Reporting EdD selectivity data to USNWR would jeopardize that profit potential and potentially severely damage 2U, which continued to rely heavily on USC's reputation and tuition revenues.
+2U counted on the online EdD

+27 28 program being much less selective than what the rankings reflected, a circumstance that cannot be reconciled with its ever-improving US News ranking.